August 13, 2023

 in those days I will pour out my Spirit, and they shall prophesy.

 19 And I will show wonders in the heavens above

 and signs on the earth below,

-20 The sun will be turned to darkness
+20 the sun shall be turned to darkness

-and the moon to blood
+and the moon to blood,

-before the coming of the great and glorious day of the Lord.
+before the day of the Lord comes, the great and magnificent day.